-During this outreach, our Sports and Events (S&E) strategy was manifested in soccer and became an integral approach for Better HAG Uganda in amplifying anti violence against women and girls messages.
+During the outreach at Bumbo Market Grounds, our Sports and Events (S&E) strategy was manifested in soccer and became an integral approach for Better HAG Uganda in amplifying anti violence against women and girls messages.
 Commentary was deliberately in line with women's human rights, spelling out women and girls abilities in real life as exemplified by their playing and/or movements on the pitch.